• Skip to primary navigation

 Now, see, this is the thing.
 Even a year ago, I wouldn’t have thought of a 1,000-word assignment at $300 as a pay cut.
 Sure, I’d have thought it was a low rate and I might have turned it down anyway, but what I wouldn’t have known is how much potential income I was losing by taking on the work.
 At $300 for 5 hours, I’m making $60 an hour, a $40 an hour or $200 loss.
 For one assignment, that’s fine.
 But if I kept taking assignments such as these over the course of the year (which I have done), it eats into my time and my profit.

-I wondered why my income wasn’t increasingly last year and it’s because I was going below my base price without even realizing it.
+I wondered why my income wasn’t increasing last year and it’s because I was going below my base price without even realizing it.

 8. It can help you plan

 Your percentages will obviously be different, but currently, only 50% of my time is spent on billable work.
-I spend the rest of the time on marketing, my niche website, other projects that haven’t yet paid off, pitching, admin, speaking with clients, networking, etc. None of these other things pay in actual dollars and so what tracking time and sticking to my hourly rate does for me is that it enables me to see how much I take on, and therefore, how much I can make in a week.
+I spend the rest of the time on marketing to find new clients, my niche website, other projects that haven’t yet paid off, pitching, admin, speaking with clients, networking, etc. None of these other projects or admin tasks pay in actual dollars, and so what tracking time and sticking to my hourly rate does for me is that it enables me to see how much I take on, and therefore, how much I can make in a week.

-For instance, if I’m working 40 hours a week on average, I know that I’m spending at least 20 of those hours on non-billable work.
-So at $50 an hour, I can only make $1,000 a week.
+For example, if I’m working 40 hours a week on average, I know that I’m spending at least 20 of those hours on non-billable work.
+So, at $50 an hour, I can only make $1,000 a week.
 Depending on your situation, this may or may not be enough.
 For me, it isn’t.
 So I have three options:

 FREE RESOURCE: